oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 ## Security Concepts Demonstrated

-### Identity and Access Management

-Implemented cross-account IAM roles and trust relationships.
+**Identity and Access Management** - Implemented cross-account IAM roles and trust relationships.

-### Least Privilege

-Restricted the cross-account role to the minimum required S3 permissions.
+**Least Privilege** - Restricted the cross-account role to the minimum required S3 permissions.

-### Temporary Credentials

-Used AWS STS rather than permanent access keys.
+**Temporary Credentials** - Used AWS STS rather than permanent access keys.

-### Security Monitoring

-Used CloudTrail to capture AWS API activity.
+**Security Monitoring** - Used CloudTrail to capture AWS API activity.

-### Detection Engineering

-Created and tuned an EventBridge detection for suspicious or sensitive IAM activity.
+**Detection Engineering** - Created and tuned an EventBridge detection for suspicious or sensitive IAM activity.

-### Alerting

-Used SNS to deliver security notifications.
+**Alerting** - Used SNS to deliver security notifications.

-### Alert Fatigue Reduction

-Refined a broad detection rule after observing excessive alerts.
+**Alert Fatigue Reduction** - Refined a broad detection rule after observing excessive alerts.